|

 Material Thickness

-The minimum design thickness should be at least 0.4 mm.
+The minimum design thickness should be at least 0.40 mm and

-Broad and flat areas should be at least 0.50 mm.
-If the final piece is required to be moulded for multiple copies, then should be at least 0.90 mm thick.
+If the final piece is required to be moulded for multiple copies, then should be at least

 |